 The Puffy Lux Mattress has stolen our hearts.
 We have had some of the most rest filled nights of our lives.
 It is also hypoallergenic and designed to reduce allergy triggers and prevent the buildup of dust mites and dust in the memory foam mattress which is a big deal since we are pet owners.

-It has a patented Puffy's Cooling Cloud™ which is designed to keep you at an optimal temperature which is perfect for us since Ron stays cold and I tend to run hot these days.
+It has Puffy's Cooling Cloud™ which is designed to keep you at an optimal temperature which is perfect for us since Ron stays cold and I tend to run hot these days.

 Sleep habits are changing and people are more focused on creating tranquility at home.
 What do you think will be the biggest bedroom decor trend in 2021 and beyond?